 Better performance: A modern platform can offer significant performance improvements over legacy systems.

-Centralized data: A platform like Microsoft data fabric can help break down data silos, enabling better analytics and decision-making.
+Centralized data: A platform like Microsoft Data Fabric can help break down data silos, enabling better analytics and decision-making.

 Key Migration Risks That CXOs Should Monitor